kausarahmad/FYP/rasa/data/nlu.md

 - can I know the price of a car?
 - can you tell me the price of cars?
 - what is the price of car?
+- I want to know the price of a car
+- I want to buy a car
+- i wanna buy a car

 ## lookup:make
 data/lookup_tables/make.txt